dmads98/School-Shootings-Analysis-in-R/project/project.md

 ## Section 3.
 Discussion and Conclusion

-Through this exploratory analysis, we identified some factors that correlate to a higher number of casualties for school shootings:
-`staffing`, `enrollment`, `lunch`, `resource_officer`.
-As correlation does not imply causation, we would not go as far as to say that these were the factors that caused more victims (e.g. the absence of a resource officer may not have caused higher number of casualties, but it makes s to be related with the number).
+Through this exploratory analysis, we identified some factors that correlate to a higher number of casualties for school shootings: the number of full time teachers at time of shooting (`staffing`), enrollment at school at time of shooting (`enrollment`), number of students eligible for free or reduced price lunch (`lunch`), and presence of resource officer or security guard at time of shooting (`resource_officer`).
+As correlation does not imply causation, we would not go as far as to say that these were the factors that caused more victims (e.g. the absence of a resource officer may not have directly caused higher number of casualties).
+However, the variables included in the final model of the regression analysis seem to make sense: the more full time teachers there were at the time of shooting, the more likely it would have been possible for teachers to try and protect the students and follow emergency guidelines, the more students there were at the time of shooting, the more likely , .
+The `lunch` variable is interesting in that it shows how schools of lower socioeconomic status may be

 Your write up must also include a one to two page conclusion and discussion.
 This will require a summary of what you have learned about